Tom Mack: College career

-Los Angeles Rams
+Professional career

-Mack was selected by the Los Angeles Rams in the first round, as the second overall pick, in the 1966 NFL Draft.
+Mack was selected by the Los Angeles Rams in the first round, as the second overall pick, in the 1966 NFL draft.
 During Mack's rookie season with the Rams, starter Don Chuy was injured during the fifth game of the season, allowing Mack to move into the lineup.
 He started nine games during the 1966 season and became a fixture for the Rams at the left guard position for the next 13 seasons.
 During his NFL career, Mack never missed a game due to injury, appearing in 184 consecutive contests, the third longest streak in Rams history behind Merlin Olsen and Jack Youngblood.

-During Mack's career with the Rams, the club enjoyed a .720 winning percentage with a won-lost-tie record of 129-48-7, won their division eight times (1967, 1969, and 1973-1978), and reached four NFC championship games.
+During Mack's career with the Rams, the club enjoyed a .720 winning percentage with a won-lost-tie record of 129–48–7, won their division eight times (1967, 1969, and 1973–1978), and reached four NFC championship games.
 In 1973, the Rams scored led the NFL with 388 points (27.7 points/game).
 In 1974, the Rams lost to the Minnesota Vikings by four points in the 1974 NFC Championship Game, with a controversial penalty call against Mack costing the Rams a touchdown.
 The Rams had the ball at the one-yard line on second down when the Vikings' Alan Page made contact with Mack; the referee called illegal procedure on Mack, but replays showed that Mack had not moved.
 After the game, Mack insisted he had not moved but credited Page with "a smart play" in making contact since a penalty, if called against the Vikings, would have been meaningless.

 Mack was selected to 11 Pro Bowls, the first coming after his second season in 1967.
 He missed only one Pro Bowl appearance the rest of his career (1976).
 Mack's 11 invitations earned him a third-place tie with Bob Lilly and Ken Houston for the most selections of all time.
 Mack was selected first-team All-Pro four times (1969, 1971, 1973, 1974) and second-team All-Pro four times (1968, 1970, 1972, and 1975).
 In addition, he was named All-NFC eight times between 1970 and 1978.

 Mack announced in late November 1978 that he would retire at the end of the 1978 NFL season.
 He was inducted into the Pro Football Hall of Fame in 1999.